 - Website: Urban heat systems | Twitter | Googlescholar

 I am an Associate Professor jointly appointed between the School of Chemical and Process Engineering and the School of Earth and Environment, which reflects my interdisciplinary approach to research in energy across the disciplines of engineering, economics and social science.

 I am a physical scientist by training.
 I have studied complex systems at the prestigious Santa Fe Institute, and completed Masters-level courses at SOAS in environmental economics and policy.
 Before joining the university in 2010, I worked in the public sector, developing strategic programmes to support the energy and environmental sectors.

-I work extensively with local, national and international partners including Leeds City Council, the Committee on Climate Change, and the International Energy Agency.
-I am currently a member of the UK Energy Research Centre (UKERC) Whole-Systems Network advisory group.
+I work extensively with local, national and international partners including Leeds City Council, the Climate Change Committee, and the International Energy Agency.

 My research interests are centred on: